Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 - Abridged proof:
   - If searching for the most recent version of a label, a full binary ladder is obtained only from the last (most recent) entry of the log.
-The prefix tree entry for the most recent version of the label will directly commit to the index in the log that contains the update, ending the search.
+The prefix tree entry for the most recent version of the label will contain the commitment to the update, ending the search.
   - If searching for a specific version, a (non-full) binary ladder for this version is obtained only from the last entry of the log.
-Similar to the previous case, the prefix tree entry for the targeted version will directly commit to the index in the log tree that contains the update.
+Similar to the previous case, the prefix tree entry for the targeted version will contain the commitment to the update.

 # Monitoring the Tree